tytydraco/yessleep/out/Yellow_Flowers_Part_1.md

 Then it hit me.
 Of course!
 The letter contained no mention of Lomax’s desertion that had taken place the day before.
 I double-checked the date on the Historical Society document, and sure enough, it confirmed that Lomax had deserted on May 15th.
 Why would Colonel Tate neglect to mention this in a letter he wrote a day later, and instead seemingly defend Lomax’s integrity?
 Maybe I was overthinking it, but regardless, it gave me reason to continue grasping onto the murderer angle.
 If Tate had covered-up Lomax’s desertion, why couldn't he have also covered up a murder?

 I turned up little else with searches related to Voit.
 My mom was kind enough to bring me my dinner upstairs, since she was under the impression that I was worn out.
 I was grateful, but barely touched my food as I was too caught in my own web of investigation.
 Eventually, I figured that I had exhausted most further keywords to search without anything worthwhile having popped up, until I realized that I could search the Courthouse cemetery itself.
 I typed "Spotsylvania Courthouse Cemetery" and hit enter.
 I discovered immediately that it was going to be way too difficult to filter through every single result for that, so I narrowed it down to "Spotsylvania Courthouse Cemetery Voit."
-There were no results for that prompt, so instead I tried the same, but with Lomax’s name instead.
+There were no results for that prompt, so figured I'd try the same, but with Lomax’s name instead.
 Still nothing.
 I sighed, and in desperation typed "Spotsylvania Courthouse Cemetery Ghost" and again hit the enter key.
 I was completely flabbergasted when a single, solitary reddit post appeared from user user Groundhoggit2 on June 8th, 2011, titled:

 *Has anyone else seen the chained man?*